-When outlining your experience, instead of telling them what you were responsible for, instead outline the actions you took in the role - see Action Verbs for some inspiration.
+When outlining your experience, instead of outlining what you were responsible for, outline the actions you took in the role - see Action Verbs on page 8 and 9 for some inspiration.
 Employers want to know the impact you made so be sure to include achievements with each experience.
-Make your achievements stand out by adding metrics wherever appropriate %, \$, numbers etc. i.e. 'Supervised a team of 6 sales assistants'.
-Employers receive multiple applications so make sure that yours stands out by tailoring vour resume just for them.
+Make your achievements stand out by adding metrics wherever appropriate such as %, \$, numbers etc. i.e. 'Supervised a team of 6 sales assistants'.

+Employers receive multiple applications so make sure that yours stands out by tailoring your resume just for them.
 One way to stand out is to tailor the STATEMENT/ OBJECTIVE section at the top of the resume to show your motivational fit.
 Why do you want to work there?
 Be clear on this yourself before making any application and make sure the employer knows the answer.